Asian stocks climb after Wall Street rebound led by Big Tech

-BANGKOK (AP) — Asian shares rose Friday after Wall Street put the brakes on a three-day losing streak with a broad stock market rally powered by Big Tech companies and banks.
+BANGKOK (AP) — Asian shares were mostly higher on Friday after Wall Street put the brakes on a three-day losing streak with a broad stock market rally powered by Big Tech companies and banks.

 Shares in big semiconductor manufacturers led the advance in Asia, where almost all markets opened higher.